Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

-For $f(u)=u(1-u)(u-a)$, $a\in(0,\frac{1}{2})$ with Allee effect, Mimura and Tsujikawa \cite{MT} studied the aggregating patterns of (\ref{2}) when the diffusion rate $D_1$ and the chemoattraction rate $\chi$ are both small enough.
-Henry, Hilhorst, and Schatzle \cite{HHS} proved the convergence of the solutions and the formation of viscous solutions in the singular limit of a scaling.
-One can also find models with other functional forms $f(u)$ considered in \cite{Ho,Ho1,HP,NO,W} and the references therein.
+For $f(u)=u(1-u)(u-a)$, $a\in(0,\frac{1}{2})$ with Allee effect, Mimura and Tsujikawa \cite{MT} studied the aggregating patterns of (\ref{13}) when the diffusion rate $D_1$ and the chemotaxis rate $\chi$ are both small enough.
+Henry \emph{et al.} \cite{HHS} proved the convergence of the solutions and the formation of viscous solutions in the singular limit of a scaling.
+Models with other types of $f(u)$ have been considered in \cite{HP,Ho,Ho1,NO,W} and the references therein.

 It is the goal of this paper to study the steady states (stationary solutions) of the following general system with a logistic cell growth,